omnetpp/omnetpp/doc/src/userguide/cpp-development.rst

 Cleaning the Project
 ^^^^^^^^^^^^^^^^^^^^

-To clean the project, choose :guilabel:`Clean` from the :guilabel:`Project` menu, or :guilabel:`Clean Project` from the project context menu.
+To clean the project, choose :guilabel:`Clean` from the :guilabel:`Project` menu or :guilabel:`Clean Project` from the project context menu.
 This will invoke :command:`make` with the ``clean`` target in the project's build root folder, and also in referenced projects.
 To only clean the local project and keep referenced projects intact, use :guilabel:`Clean Local` item from the project context menu (see next section).